hherman1/PersonalGraphics/README.md

 Right now the system is kind of rigid.
 It only supports a single light and a single texture.

-The scene and interactions all happen in main.cpp, by preference.
+The scene and interactions (nearly) all happen in main.cpp, by preference.